Star Wars: The Empire Strikes Back (1992 video game)

-Star Wars: The Empire Strikes Back is a video game released for the Nintendo Entertainment System in 1992.
-It is the sequel the original Star Wars for the NES.
-This is the second of three video games released under the Empire Strikes Back title that were developed directly for home video game systems.
+Star Wars: The Empire Strikes Back is an action-platform game based on the 1980 film The Empire Strikes Back, released for the Nintendo Entertainment System in 1992.
+It is the sequel to the original Star Wars game released the previous year, also on the NES.

+It is the second of three video games released under the Empire Strikes Back title that were developed directly for home video game systems.
 It was preceded by a version for the Atari 2600 and succeeded by Super Star Wars: The Empire Strikes Back for the Super NES.

+Development and release

+The Empire Strikes Back was eventually ported to the Game Boy, being reprinted and distributed by various publishers over the course of three years.
+On July 26, 2019, the NES and Game Boy versions were officially re-released in both standard and Collector's Edition sets with Disney and Lucasfilms's approval in limited quantities on unlicensed replica game cartridges by Limited Run Games.

 After the game was completed, the developers were occupied making Super Star Wars for the Super NES, so a corresponding NES sequel covering the film Return of the Jedi was never developed, nor released.

-A version of the game was released for the Game Boy.
-It was reprinted and distributed by several publishers over the course of three years.

-On July 26, 2019, the NES and Game Boy versions were officially re-released in both standard and Collector's Edition sets with Disney and Lucasfilms's approval in limited quantities on unlicensed replica game cartridges by Limited Run Games.

 Gameplay

-The objective of the game is to destroy an Imperial Probe Droid, escape a Wampa-infested ice cavern, fight during the Battle of Hoth, meet Master Yoda on Dagobah to train with him, and attempt to rescue friendly characters in Cloud City from Darth Vader.
+The game features multiple objectives, such as destroying an Imperial Probe Droid, escaping a Wampa-infested ice cavern, fighting during the Battle of Hoth, locating Master Yoda on Dagobah to train with him, and attempting to rescue allies in Cloud City from Darth Vader.

-Unlike the previous game, the player can only control Luke Skywalker, who can fight with a blaster pistol or a lightsaber, and who can also board a snowspeeder during the Battle of Hoth.
-As Luke learns about the Force, he develops multiple Force Powers that will help him during his mission.
+Unlike in the previous game, Luke Skywalker is the only playable character.
+He is able to fight with a blaster pistol or a lightsaber, and can also board a snowspeeder during the Battle of Hoth.
+As Luke becomes stronger in the Force throughout the game, he develops multiple Force Powers that aid him along the way.

-The ending is significantly more upbeat than the movie's ending, as the player must both rescue Han Solo and defeat Darth Vader in combat in order to win.
+The game's ending differs drastically from the film's ending, as the player is required to both rescue Han Solo and defeat Darth Vader in combat in order to finish.

 Reception

-Glenn Rubenstein of Wizard magazine praised the game's plot staying true to the movie although criticizing the punching and jumping levels being somewhat boring concluding: "but the more diverse sequences more than make up for it."
+Glenn Rubenstein of Wizard magazine praised the game's plot for its faithfulness to its source material.
+Although he criticized the fighting and platforming elements as tedious, he said "the more diverse sequences more than make up for it."
 Power Unlimited gave the Game Boy version 75% writing: "Empire Strikes Back for the Game Boy is mainly more of the same, compared to its predecessor Star Wars.
 Nevertheless, it is a fun game, although the worlds are very similar."